Mike Leach (American football coach): Personal life

 Leach was the oldest of six siblings.
 He and his wife, Sharon, were the parents of four children, along with three grandchildren.

 Leach was atypical among NCAA Division I head coaches in that he did not play college football.

-Famous among fans for his fascination with 18th-century pirates such as Blackbeard and Calico Jack, Leach lectured his players on the history of pirates, and told them before games to "swing their swords."
+Famous among fans for his fascination with 18th-century pirates such as Blackbeard and John Rackham, Leach lectured his players on the history of pirates, and told them before games to "swing their swords."
 His office had been described as a museum of pirate paraphernalia.
 Notably, his office at Washington State included a life-size statue of a singing pirate, a gift from basketball coaching legend Bob Knight, who had coached at Texas Tech for most of Leach's tenure at that school.
 In particular, Leach admired the teamwork exhibited by pirates:

 Leach spent time during each off-season pursuing non-sport interests.
 Besides pirates, he had studied topics such as Native American leader Geronimo, American pioneer Daniel Boone, grizzly bears, chimpanzees, whales, and American artist Jackson Pollock.

 Leach made a cameo appearance on the TV series Friday Night Lights.
 In the show's fourth season, he portrayed a "random loon" at a gas station who implores a despondent coach Eric Taylor to "swing your sword" and "find your inner pirate."

 During the spring of 2019, Leach co-taught a five-week seminar at Washington State, "Insurgent Warfare and Football Strategies," alongside Washington politician Michael Baumgartner.